amsk1982/techniqueforlife/content/workshops/meetings-without-masks.md

 location = "book for London"

 +++
-Follow the link to sign up if you'd like to be kept informed
+Follow the link for 25th April if you'd like to be kept informed

 #### Meetings Without Masks Online - coming soon